Kleinmann's tortoise: Etymology

 The specific name, werneri (of the synonym Testudo werneri), is in honor of Israeli herpetologist Yehudah L. Werner.

 Description

 Kleinmann's tortoise is the smallest tortoise in the Northern Hemisphere.
-Female tortoises are larger than the males; males are more slender and have a longer tail.
+Females are larger than males; males are more slender and have a longer tail.

 The carapace has a high dome, and ranges in color from ivory to pale gold to dark brown to pink or dull yellow.
-This colouring strongly follows Gloger's rule, as it helps to regulate the impact of sunlight.
 This allows the paler tortoise to stay in the desert heat for longer.
 It is also an effective camouflage in the desert.
 The plastron is light yellow, often with two dark triangles on each abdominal scute.
-The tortoise's scutes have dark edgings that fade with age.
+The plastral scutes have dark edgings that fade with age.

 The head and limbs are a very pale ivory-yellow to yellowish-brown colour.

 Systematics

 The proposed subgenus Pseudotestudo is invalid, based on immature characters.
 It has been proposed to unite this species with the marginated tortoise in the genus Chersus.
 These clearly share a common ancestor with the common tortoise (Greek tortoise).
 The former two are somewhat more similar to each other than to the Greek tortoise regarding DNA sequence data.
 Considering biogeography, however, this is either due to (rather unlikely) dispersal across the Mediterranean, or the supposed "clade" is invalid and the similarity due to convergent evolution.